clay/clay-kiln/docs/input.md

 Datepicker returns a **string** with the date in `YYYY-MM-DD` format.

-### Complex List Events that can be attached to Kiln-Input using kiln.js
+### Datepicker Events that can be attached to Kiln-Input using kiln.js

 * **input**	- Emitted when the datepicker value is changed.
 The handler is called with the new value.
 * **touch** - Emitted when the datepicker is focused for the first time and then blurred.